Ron Lamb: Professional career

-Dallas Cowboys

 Lamb was selected by the Dallas Cowboys in the 13th round (190th overall) of the 1966 NFL draft.
 He was released after being tried at fullback and flanker, before the start of the season.

-Montreal Beavers (CFL)

 In 1966, he signed with the Montreal Beavers of the Continental Football League, reuniting with his former South Carolina head coach Marvin Bass.
 He was sold to the Denver Broncos on October 31, 1967.

-Denver Broncos

 In 1967, he signed with the Denver Broncos but was limited with a knee injury and was placed on the taxi squad.
 The next year he earned the starting fullback position.
 On September 19, 1968, after starting three games he was placed on the injury waiver list, with a neck injury.

-Cincinnati Bengals

 On October 21, 1968, he was claimed off waivers by the Cincinnati Bengals, where he was a reserve player.
 On August 7, 1972, he was traded to the Miami Dolphins in exchange for fullback Les Shy.
 He was released before the start of the season.

-Atlanta Falcons

 On September 5, 1972, he was claimed off waivers by the Atlanta Falcons.
 He was activated on September 15, after spending the first two games on the taxi squad.
 He was waived during the offseason.

-Washington Redskins

 In 1973, he signed with the Washington Redskins and was released on August 6.

-Jacksonville Sharks (WFL)

 In 1974, he signed with the Jacksonville Sharks of the World Football League.
 He announced his retirement on July 28, 1975, after receiving an offer to become a full-time assistant coach with the team.